dhh1128/codecraft.co/don-kleinschnitz-stake.md

 <p style="text-align:right;"><em>(A post in my “<a href="/category/role-models/">Role Models</a>” series…)</em></p>
 My huddle was not going well.
 I'd called a meeting to debate a tricky architectural problem with other senior engineers, and consensus was scarcer than working markers for our whiteboard.
 We were going round and round in circles.

 <a href="http://www.linkedin.com/pub/don-kleinschnitz/1/779/6a4" target="_blank">Don Kleinschnitz</a> walked in.
-It was our first interaction--he'd only been introduced to the company as our new CTO a few days before--and I wondered whether he'd help us get off the dime.
+It was our first interaction &mdash; he'd only been introduced to the company as our new CTO a few days before &mdash; and I wondered whether he'd help us get off the dime.

 Five minutes later, the meeting was over, and the controversy was settled.
-Don had "put a stake in the ground," as he called it -- picked a spot and made a tangible, semi-permanent choice to anchor our behavior.
+Don had "put a stake in the ground," as he called it &mdash; picked a spot and made a tangible, semi-permanent choice to anchor our behavior.

 <figure><img title="wooden stake" src="http://upload.wikimedia.org/wikipedia/commons/thumb/4/4b/Wooden_stake_holding_guy_rope.jpg/320px-Wooden_stake_holding_guy_rope.jpg" alt="" width="320" height="240" /><figcaption>A stake in the ground. :-) Photo credit: Wikimedia Commons.</figcaption></figure>

 <strong>Answer the hard questions</strong>

 I don't remember the question or the answer, but I do remember some of Don's solution.
-He immediately pushed us from generalities into specifics--what use case, <em>exactly</em>, would be affected by the decision?
+He immediately pushed us from generalities into specifics &mdash; what use case, <em>exactly</em>, would be affected by the decision?
 How much, <em>exactly</em>, would tradeoffs pay or cost in either direction?

 Of course we couldn't answer Don's questions very well; nothing is more certain than ambiguity in software.
 But Don refused to let us off the hook, because he understood that <em>imperfect but specific answers are better than vague generalizations.
 Even if you have to guess.</em> (More rationale for this principle is elaborated in <a title="Role-Play Centered Design" href="role-play-centered-design.md" target="_blank">the RPCD manifesto</a>.)